 – by Marc Gafni –

-In November 2016, a short version of this article about Marc Gafni appeared in the Jewish Forward.
+In November 2016, this article about Marc Gafni appeared in the Jewish Forward.
 Unfortunately, the Forward again presented this material in a very biased way.
 They went out of their way to discredit Marc Gafni’s piece by surrounding it with disclaimers and so-called expert opinion.
 The seeming lack of journalistic integrity in this and in so many other instances of the Forward’s coverage has been highly unfortunate and caused significant damage.

 Marc Gafni’s Response To Sara

 Over the last year, I have been attacked in the press and on Internet blogs, falsely accused of everything from sexual harassment to plagiarism.
 My character and work have been demeaned.
 These attacks have unfolded as a series of articles reaching back to the end of 2015.
 I believe that these articles are the result of a highly orchestrated smear campaign.

 I want to directly address a particular false story by Sara Kabakov that is being used in an attempt not only to destroy my reputation, but now has become the basis for a wider organized campaign to destroy the reputations of peers and colleagues.

 The series of articles and blogs I’m referring to, particularly ones published in Jewish press, cite the alleged “molestation of Sara Kabakov, starting at age 13, by her former Rabbi and spiritual guru, Marc Gafni.”
 They present this claim as if it were an established and self-evident truth.
 It is not.

 Speaking the truth about this story is not just crucial for me personally, it is also important for the evolution of public culture in the Internet age.
 Fact checking and fair process are at the core of democratic society.
 How we manage conflict tells us much about who we actually are as human beings and as a society.